 Tired of manually tracking follow-ups using spreadsheets?
 Try Lockstep Inbox, our accounting Inbox that will allow you to better manage customer communications in minutes.

-Here is a sample template for a notice of legal action letter:
+Here is a sample template for a notice before legal action due to non-payment.

 Dear Mr. Smith,